-If your soil is naturally acid, no need to buy these expensive specialty products for feeding your rhodies.
-Just use a complete fertilizer should do the trick.
+If your soil is naturally acid, no need to buy these expensive specialty products to feed your rhodies.
+Just using a complete fertilizer should do the trick.
 Granular fertilizers are less expensive than other types.
 You just sprinkle the amount specified on the label on the top of the soil around each plant and water it in.

 It’s easy to figure out when to feed a rhododendron.
-You can start fertilizing rhododendron bushes at planting time, and do it again in early spring as flower buds swell.
+You can start fertilizing rhododendron bushes at planting time and do it again in early spring as flower buds swell.
 Use a light hand, since applying too much rhododendron fertilizer can do more harm than good.
-Sprinkle on once again very lightly at leaf emergence if the new leaves look pale.
+Sprinkle more on very lightly at leaf emergence if the new leaves look pale.